-In signing this document, I affirm that these policies affect t my status as a student.
-[Initial] I understand that, in order for this course to count toward the completion of a Commercial Music Certificate or Degree Plan, I must satisfy other requirements outside and beyond the scope of this course.
+In signing this document, , I affi rm tha it these polici ies a ıffect my status as a stuc dent.

+I understand that, in order for this course to count toward the completion of a Commercial Music Certificate or Degree Plan, I must satisfy other requirements outside and beyond the scope of this course.

 NAME DATE